48 Things To Do In Tucson When It’s Too Hot!

 4. Cool off in a pool

-When the desert temps hover in that never ending 100+ degree range for weeks on end, your best bet is simply relaxing around the pool.
+When the desert temps hover in that neverending 100+ degree range for months on end, your best bet is simply relaxing around the pool.
 Whether your own, a lavish resort pool, or a community pool, a refreshing swim is usually your best bet for cooling off during a hot Tucson summer.
 Westin La Paloma and Loews Ventana Canyon are both home to amazing resort style pools.
-Be sure to look into the special summer staycation deals at various resorts.
+Be sure to look into the special summer staycation deals offered at various resorts.

 5. View the impressive collection of the Tucson Museum of Art

-On-site is Cafe a la C’Art, one of the best breakfast choices in Tucson with the best skillets in town.
+On-site is Cafe a la C’Art, one of the best breakfast choices in Tucson, They serve the best skillets in town.
 This cute little Tucson gem is frequently regarded as one of the best museum restaurants in the world.

 Location: 140 N Main Ave, Tucson, AZ 85701